Ktodd07/theater_critic/README.md

 bcrypt - Password hasher

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/Ktodd07/theater_critic.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.